mdrights/LiveSlak/README.txt

 A script is available which allows you to transfer the ISO image content to a USB stick, making some modifications depending on the script's parameters.

-The USB stick will be erased and re-formatted when running this script!
+The USB stick will be erased and re-formatted when running this script (except when using the '-r' refresh optoin)!
 Before inflicting any irreversible damage, the script will show you a prompt at which point you can evaluate whether it is safe to continue.

 This script, called 'iso2usb.sh', accepts the following parameters: <code>
   -c|--crypt size|perc       Add a LUKS encrypted /home ; parameter is the
                              requested size of the container in kB, MB, GB, or as a percentage of free space.
                              Examples: '-c 125M', '-c 1.3G', '-c 20%'.
+  -d|--devices               List removable devices on this computer.
   -f|--force                 Ignore most warnings (except the back-out).
   -h|--help                  This help.
   -i|--infile <filename>     Full path to the ISO image file.